floooh/fibs-sokol-test/README.md

 # fibs-sokol-test

-A small Fibs demo using the sokol headers, sokol-shdc for shader compilation and the STB headers.
+A small Fibs demo using the sokol and stb headers, sokol-shdc for shader compilation, and a build job to copy asset files.

-## Clone, Build and Run
+## Clone, Build and Run (macOS, Windows, Linux)

 First, install Deno: https://docs.deno.com/runtime/manual/getting_started/installation.